Everything for a better work-care balance

 - Inform yourself and compare: Use review portals, recommendations from doctors or care advisors and on-site visits to compare different facilities.

-- Certifications and quality: Look out for certificates and regular inspections by the Medical Service of the Health Insurance Funds (MDK), which prove the quality of care.
+- Certifications and quality: Look out for certificates and regular inspections by the Medical Service of the Health Insurance Funds (MDK) that prove the quality of care.

-- Care concept and care ratio: Find out about the home's care concept and care ratio.
+- Care concept and care ratio: Find out about the care concept and care ratio of the home.
 A high care ratio usually means more intensive care.

 - Atmosphere and facilities: Visit the home to assess the cleanliness, care and general atmosphere.